 Do Baseball Players Make Good Squash Players?

 So, do baseball players make good squash players?
 The answer can still be indefinite.
 The two sports are very different from each other.
 However, this doesn’t ultimately mean that a baseball player can’t be a good squash player.
 It can depend on the individual as well.
-Being fit or doing additional exercises like crossfit, one can do well with playing squash.
+Being fit or doing additional exercises like crossfit, gymnastics bar work (click here for info on that) that one can do well with playing squash.

 With whatever sport you play, always do your best.
 If you keep on dreaming about being a major league player someday, don’t give up on that dream.
 Each week may be a challenge, but if you want to stop living an obscure life, be the person you thought you couldn’t be.